jshawl/peanut-butter-and-jelly/08-single-page-web-apps/prototypes_and_constructors/readme.md

   return "Player 2 wins!";
 }
 ```

+excellent example! would like to see the word "interface" in here some where.

 We've had to write a whole other global method just translate card faces into
 numerical values for comparison.
 You can see how this code is *proecdural*: we